mcsimenc/PhyLTR/README.md

 ## Input
 A nucleotide FASTA file
 ## Output
-* Annotations in GFF3 format
+* LTR-R annotations in GFF3 format (incl. protein-coding domains and ORFs)
 * Clusterings
 * Rooted, bootstrapped phylogenies as phylograms and ultrametric trees for all clusters in newick format
 * LTR divergence estimates